Answers to Questions Cover the Following Topics:

 If you conduct research involving animals on your MIRA without your IACUC approval, NIH may reduce the amount of your award or request return of funds, and you may not use any animal data obtained during this time for any activity related to the grant award.

 MIRA awardees can submit a prior approval request in writing to their program officer to add human subjects research to their MIRA or to initiate "delayed onset" studies.
-Prior approval requests should contain a complete Protection of Human Subjects section as described in the current MIRA funding opportunity announcement.
+Prior approval requests should contain a complete Protection of Human Subjects section as described in the current MIRA notice of funding opportunity.

 MIRA awardees can submit a prior approval request in writing to their program director to add human subjects research to their MIRA or to initiate “delayed onset” studies.
-Prior approval requests should contain a complete Protection of Human Subjects section as described in the current MIRA funding opportunity announcement.
+Prior approval requests should contain a complete Protection of Human Subjects section as described in the current MIRA notice of funding opportunity.

 Your program officer's name will be on your summary statement and in the NIH Commons.

 The requirement of MIRA 51% total research effort applies for the duration of the MIRA, even during a no-cost extension.
 However, for exceptional circumstances, written prior approval for the reduction in PI/PD effort below the MIRA 51% total research effort can be requested.
 The recipient is reminded that active awards must have a measurable level of effort.
 Written prior approval requests should be submitted at least 30 days before the effective date of the change.
 If the request is e-mailed, it must provide evidence of the AOR's approval; a cc to the AOR is not acceptable.